Cloud Network Performance Monitoring

 With the shift from traditional data centers to cloud infrastructures, the necessity and complexity of network performance monitoring have significantly increased.
 This increasing complexity has made Cloud Network Performance Monitoring an essential component of modern network management strategies.

-Types of Network Performance Monitoring Data
+Cloud Network Performance Monitoring Metrics

 NPM requires multiple types of measurement or monitoring data on which engineers can perform diagnoses and analyses to extract insightful performance metrics.
 These are performed using cloud monitoring tools that track network operations.
 Example categories of NPM monitoring data are: